 A bottle of Coke, for example, isn’t just refreshment.
 It fosters a sense of community.
 The classic 1971 video ad, “I’d Like to Buy the World a Coke,” features an international cast of Coke drinkers who sing about sharing love and happiness with the world—a narrative that is still integral to the brand almost 50 years later.

-However, storytelling isn’t just a technique used when creating content.
+However, storytelling isn’t just a technique for creating content.
 It’s also about the stories your customers are already telling.
-IKEA is known to take an intimate approach to understanding its customers.
+IKEA, for example, takes an intimate approach to understanding its customers.
 Employees visit people’s homes to observe and gather insights that can be shared with future shoppers:

 Technology hasn’t changed the need for stories.
 Instead, it has provided new mediums and forms for this proven marketing strategy.
 Images, videos, social media, interactive websites, mobile applications, and even games are some of the channels brands can take advantage of.

 Apps such as Guru, for example, use technological advancements like augmented reality to enhance experiences for visitors in museums and other attractions.
 This is a powerful engagement method as visitors are immersed in the exhibits, creating connections with and enhancing understanding of the featured objects.